 Victorians of any age whose existing highest qualification is a VCE, VCAL, International Baccalaureate Diploma, or a senior secondary school certificate from another Australian jurisdiction, may be eligible for a government-subsidised training place in a qualification at any level.

-The Victorian Training Guarantee makes vocational training more accessible to people who do not hold a post-school qualification, or who want to gain a higher level qualification than they already hold.
+The Skills First funding program makes vocational training more accessible to people who do not hold a post-school qualification, or who want to gain a higher level qualification than they already hold.

 Generally, you are eligible for a government-subsidised training place if you are: